Linux File Hierarchy

 10. /bin :

-• This directory holds essential command binaries that are necessary for system operation, including those required in single-user mode.
+• The command binaries required for system operation, including those needed in single-user mode, are stored in this directory.

 • Many common Linux commands, such as cat, ls, and cp are stored here.
 These commands are frequently used for various system tasks and operations.